drakens6/hilton-react-native/README.md

+Note:
+This app is currently configured to run off the local machine running the hilton backend.
+To run it, be sure and modify the App.js with the local IP of the machine running the backend.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).